 News and Announcements

-Our January Picture This photo contest is here!
-This month's theme is FROZEN, and you're sure to get inspiration just by looking out your window!
-Post a pic depicting your interpretation of this theme to Instagram using #uaplfrozenadult or #uaplfrozenteen in the caption.
+There's still time to enter our February Picture This photo contest!
+This month's theme is LOVE.
+Post a photo depicting your interpretation of this theme to Instagram using #uaplloveadult or #uaplloveteen in the caption.
 If you haven't already, be sure to register by emailing your name, Instagram name, phone number, and whether you're an adult or teen to firstname.lastname@example.org.
 Then post your pic from a public account or follow us @uapl and let us follow you so we can see your photos.
-Deadline is January 15.
-You could win a $10 gift card if our panel of judges thinks your photo is the best!
+Deadline is February 15.
+You could win a $10 gift card if our panel of judges thinks your photo is the best.

 Our Librarians Just Posted

 - The Conversation: A Revolutionary Plan for End-of-Life Care...
 Created by Hari in Adult Services

 - You CAN Take the Book Club Out of the Library!
 Created by Jen in Adult Services

 - Washington: A Life By Ron Chernow Created by Scott in Adult Services

 - Teen Dystopia Fiction: Steelheart by Brandon Sanderson Created by Stephanie in Youth Services

 - Books about Libraries Created by Sarah in Youth Services

 - Romance + Teens= Like No Other Created by Stephanie in Youth Services